SFStefenon/Synthetic_ED/README.md

 The generated objects using generative AI are based on the annotations of relay-based railway interlocking systems (RRIS) EDs from the rail network.
 Regarding the annotations, symbols, labels, specifiers, and electrical connections are taken into account.

+The objects are used considering probabilities of their appearance based on the model's performance using original data.
+This approach aims to improve the model's ability to identify rare objects, considering that the use of unbalanced data is one of the major challenges in applying deep learning models.

 ![image](https://github.com/SFStefenon/synthetic_ED/assets/88292916/1f6741c8-7800-454d-b95f-a80d514180a4)